CharlonTank/claude-launcher/README.md

 - `--create-task "requirements"`: Analyzes your requirements and generates detailed task phases
 - No arguments: Automatically detects and launches the next TODO phase (parallel execution)
 - `--step-by-step`: Runs tasks sequentially, one at a time
+- `--worktree-per-phase`: Run each phase in its own git worktree
+- `--list-worktrees`: List all active claude-launcher worktrees
+- `--cleanup-worktrees`: Clean up completed worktrees

 ### Workflow